The equivalence principle for a plane gravitational wave in torsion based and non-metricity based teleparallel equivalents of general relativity: Simplest gauges

+Because we see nonzero components for the currents we have no a correspondence with the equivalence principle in linear approximation as well, that is not surprisingly due to the exact consideration.
+The discrepancy in interpretation of the equivalence principle in the framework of our approach in linear approximation is explained in the same way as in the exact case, namely, the used gauges are not appropriate ones.

-Because vector (\ref{proper_FLRW}) is a proper vector of a freely falling observer one could expect that due to the equivalence principle the components of the conserved current are to be equal to zero.
-So, from one side, one meets the evidently undesirable result.
-From the other side, however, this coincides with the well-known result from the Landau-Lifshitz pseudotensor formula.
-The same result have been obtained for the gravitational wave (\ref{metwave}) in \cite{Formiga:2018maj} where this fact is considered as a criterion that supports correctness of the result.
+However, let us return to the expression (\ref{noethercurrdiag1000lin}) and concentrate to it.
+It exactly coincides with the result in \cite{Landau_Lifshitz_1975} for the case of the weak plane gravitational wave with only one polarization propagating on a flat background.
+The component ${\cal J}{}^{0}_{lin}$ represents the energy density, whereas ${\cal J}{}^{3}_{lin}$ - the energy density flux of such a wave propagating along $z$ axis.
+One can see that these quantities are positively defined.
+The same coincidence has been obtained for the gravitational wave (\ref{metwave}) in other formalisms, for example, in \cite{Formiga:2018maj}.
+This fact is considered there as a criterion that supports correctness of the result.
 In the following paper \cite{Formiga_2020}, this coincidence is supported by a relation to a so-called “ideal frame”.

-From our side, we should interpret the discrepancy in interpretation of the equivalence principle in the framework of our approach.
-In the formalism \cite{EPT19,EPT:2022uij} applied here, unlike other approaches, observers are connected with their proper vectors.
-We remind a reader that studying conserved quantities for the Schwarzschild black hole \cite{EP:2021snt,EP:2022ohe} we have met with the evidence that constructing an appropriate global mass requires the one related gauge, whereas a correspondence to the equivalence principle requires another gauge.
-In such a paradigm we need to claim that here the gauges, the pair of tetrad (\ref{tetwave}) and ISC (\ref{zeroiscgauge}) in TEGR and the pair of metric (\ref{metwave}) and teleparallel connection (\ref{zeroconngauge}) in STEGR, do not correspond to the equivalence principle.
-In the next sections we present gauges for the solution (\ref{metwave}) which give a correspondence to the equivalence principle in that old sense.